mirukana/mirage/README.md

 The `theme` setting can be:

-- The name of a built-in theme (`Midnight` or `Glass`)
+- The filename of a built-in theme (`Midnight.qpl` or `Glass.qpl`)
-- The filename without extension of a custom theme at *$XDG_DATA_HOME/mirage/themes*, *~/.local/share/mirage/themes*, or *~/.var/app/io.github.mirukana.mirage/data/mirage/themes* (Flatpak)
+- The filename of a custom theme at *$XDG_DATA_HOME/mirage/themes*, *~/.local/share/mirage/themes*, or *~/.var/app/io.github.mirukana.mirage/data/mirage/themes* (Flatpak)